AdobeDocs/commerce-learn.en/help/graphql-rest/getting-started-graphql.md

 ---
 title: Learn how to use GraphQL on Adobe Commerce and Magento Open Source
 description: This is an introduction to GraphQL.
-We will be exploring queries, mutations and schemas for Adobe Commerce and Magento Open source
+We are exploring queries, mutations, and schemas for Adobe Commerce and Magento Open source
 landing-page-description: This is an introduction to GraphQL.
 This will help newcomers to Adobe Commerce and Magento Open Source use GraphQL for the first time.
 kt: 11524
 doc-type: tutorial
 audience: all